gopiashokan/Healthcare-Data-Analysis-using-PowerBI/README.md

 #### Time-Based Distribution:

-   - **Moment Distribution:** Visitor flow is almost evenly split between AM and PM, with a marginal **0.6%** increase in visits during AM hours.
-This suggests that the hospital experiences steady demand throughout the day, possibly due to a balanced distribution of appointments and walk-ins across morning and afternoon hours.
+   - **Moment Distribution:** Visitor flow is nearly evenly split between AM and PM hours, with a slight **0.6%** increase during AM visits.
+This indicates steady demand throughout the day, likely from a mix of appointments and walk-ins.

-   - **Day of Week Distribution:** The highest visitor volumes are seen on Mondays and Wednesdays, while Friday sees the lowest count of the week.
-This pattern indicates a mid-week peak in hospital visits, which might relate to scheduling preferences or a greater need for medical attention earlier in the week.
+   - **Day of Week Distribution:** Visitor volumes peak on Mondays and Wednesdays, while Fridays have the lowest counts.
+This suggests a mid-week preference for hospital visits, possibly due to increased medical needs.

-   - **Weekday vs. Weekend:** Weekday visits are **148.83%** higher than on weekends, reflecting a significant increase in weekday traffic.
-This large difference could be due to fewer staff or reduced operating hours on weekends, encouraging most visitors to seek medical services during the workweek.
+   - **Weekday vs. Weekend:** Weekday visits are **148.83%** higher than on weekends, reflecting significant weekday traffic.
+This large difference may be due to fewer staff or reduced hours on weekends, encouraging visits during the week.

 #### Visitor Wait Time Analysis: